Atlas-OS/docs/includes/abbreviations.md

 *[OS]: Operating System
 *[Windows drive]: Commonly referred to as the C drive *[EULA]: End-user license agreement
-*[ISO file]: A virtual copy of everything on a DVD, such as the Windows Setup.
+*[ISO file]: A virtual copy of everything on a DVD, such as the Windows Setup